Sure, as long as you understand a few basic technical details.

 Basics

-100V-rated equipment needs a 100V step-down transformer, rather than the 110V or 120V offerings commonly available from places like Jaycar.
+Note that 100V-rated equipment needs a 100V step-down transformer, rather than the 110V or 120V offerings commonly available.
 Make sure you know which one you need, as indicated on the placard on the rear of your equipment.
-Avoid cheap Chinese transformers as these are usually incorrectly rated for voltage and often significantly under-rated for power.

 Special Cases

-For low-powered equipment like turntables, DACs and preamps, smaller step-down transformers work well.
+For low-powered equipment like turntables, DACs and preamps, smaller step-down transformers can work well.
 A moderately sized transformer will safely be able to run several low-power devices.
 Just make sure that the total continuous power consumption of all the connected equipment is comfortably exceeded (1.5x to 3x, or more) by the continuous maximum rating of the stepdown transformer.

-Highest Voltage
+Voltage

-Something you may not realise is that it is always best to run high-power, high-current devices like amplifier on the highest voltage you can set them to, ie 240V.
-This is because at 240V the current requirements are less than half what they are at 100V.
-That means less voltage sag at the outlet, lower wires losses due to resistive heating and reduced dynamic effects associated with modulation of the power supply rails due to excessive current draw.
-Many extreme systems in countries with 100 or 120V mains will be wired to accept 220 or 240V for this reason.
+Setting the highest voltage provides the greatest margin for overvoltage conditions, so there is some degree of protection in this configuration.
+Also, at 240V the current requirements are less than half of what they are at 100V.
+Lower current draw means less voltage sag at the outlet, lower wire losses due to resistive heating and reduced dynamic effects associated with modulation of the power supply rails.

 Warnings

-You must never plug equipment rated to run on 100V or 120V into an Australian 240V mains outlet unless it has been set to run at 240V.
+You must never plug equipment rated to run on 100V or 120V into an Australian 240V mains outlet unless it has been configured to run at 240V.
+Failure to adhere to this warning will almost certainly result in the death of your equipment.
+Worst of all, this death may be permanent.
+You’ve been warned!

 PS